NALC works on several projects outside of our key strategic aims. Find out more below:

 Small parish councils want to see critical local services and/or many-valued local buildings, parks, and open spaces preserved.
 It requires a massive step up – in aspirations, staff capacity, precepts, and volunteer time.
 And it is all happening over a short period.
 Additionally, they must meet the exact legal requirements on various issues, from transparency to data protection, that much larger councils must meet.

 Smaller councils are pulling out the stops to rise to the challenges, and NALC’s Smaller Councils Committee enables the constituency it represents to function by:

 - Producing a range of guidance, good practice material and model documents specifically for small councils

-- Actively tracking and attempting to influence the rural issues agenda – both through its own lobbying and in concert with partners such as via the Rural Coalition.
+- Actively tracking and attempting to influence the rural issues agenda – through its lobbying and in concert with partners such as the Rural Coalition.